Top 10 Most Beautiful Villages in the World

 Photo: Portugal Travel Guide |

-But it has so much more to offer!
-It is idyllic, easily accessible and sometimes confusing, but in a very positive way: when you leave one of the cozy towns, you begin to doubt you are in Portugal and start to think you've been teleported to Iceland, Ireland and New Zealand, all blended into one.
+But it's capable of so much more!
+It is beautiful, easily accessible, and occasionally perplexing, but in a very good way: as soon as you leave one of the quaint towns, you start to question whether you are actually in Portugal and instead believe you have been teleported to a blended version of Iceland, Ireland, and New Zealand.